Happy St. Patrick's Day!! The Irish capital was voted one of the best destinations in the world to visit in March.

 The Irish capital, the highest-placed European entry in the chart, was described by the travel bible as "the spiritual home of St. Patrick's Day".

 Its impressed writers added: "Celebrating here means far more options than chugging a cheap green beer for one marathon evening.
-Pace yourself to enjoy the city's four-day long celebration of the national saint.
+Pace yourself to enjoy the city's five-day-long celebration of the national saint.
 Expect street parties, craft beer, and live folk music almost anywhere in town."

 This video made a few years ago, really captures the feeling in Dublin on St. Patrick’s Day:

 Exotic Oman topped the table, followed by Guadalajara, in Mexico, and the sun-kissed Maldives.
 US getaways Palm Desert and Phoenix, Arizona also made the coveted list, while closer to home seventh-placed Copenhagen was the only other European destination name-checked.

 Meanwhile, Ashford Castle has further cemented its reputation as one of the world's finest luxury retreats, after the luxury Co.
 Mayo hotel was name-checked in a separate Conde Nast table.